-Austria is a non-coastal country in South-central Europe and has been a member of the European Union since 1995.
-The majority of its population is composed of natives from the country and the language spoken by the majority is German –with the dialect Austro-Bavarian.
-Austria is among the Top 15 richest countries in the world and the countries with the highest standard of living.
+Austria is a landlocked country in Central Europe and has been a member of the European Union since 1995.
+German is the official language and is spoken by the majority of the population; Croatian, Hungarian, and Slovenian are also official local languages in some areas.
+Austria is a high-income country with a high standard of living.

-Listed below are some of the best business schools in Austria.
+Listed below are some of the top business schools and business-focused universities in Austria.

 Top Business Schools in Austria